shawnsong/kubernetes-handbook/load-balancer/setup-haproxy.md

 * listen

-  Defines a complete proxy, implicitly including the frontend and backend components.
+  Defines a complete proxy, including the frontend and backend components.

 * frontend
   Defines the ports that accept client connections.